 Dental care for children in Spain

 For instance, Madrid’s regional government created a plan that offers dental care for children aged 6 to 16, and includes additional, unlimited services such as endodontics, crown placement, and dental reconstruction.
 Children in this region who have mental or physical disabilities are able to receive dental care until age 18.
-In the province of Catalunya, all children residing in the region are able to receive dental care between ages 7 and 17.
+In Catalunya, all children residing in the region are able to receive dental care between ages 7 and 17.

 Private healthcare is a popular option when seeking dental care in Spain as it guarantees complete coverage, regardless of regional residency.